Fayval Williams: Energy Industry

 Fayval Williams serves as a director of Caribbean Energy Finance Company Ltd (CEFC), a renewable energy company chaired by her husband Leo Williams.
 Williams also serves as company secretary for CEFC.
 The company specialises in providing renewable energy solutions through affordable finance options.
 Its main target are companies around the Caribbean.

 Advocacy and community

 Fayval Williams is a past president of the Beverly Hills Citizens Association Benevolent Society.
 She is also a past treasurer of the American Women's Group.

 Other activities

 Williams is also a member of the Women Business Owners Jamaica Limited group.
 She participated in a BBC programme with more than 100 organisations in more than 50 countries around the world in the third BBC 100 Women Online International Conversation.
 She has also served at various levels at the Private Sector Organization of Jamaica (PSOJ) while she was active in the private sector.

 Achievements

 In December 2017, Businessuite Magazine named Williams the number one CEO in the Caribbean for 2016.

 Personal life

-Fayval Williams is married to businessman Leo Williams for whom she has two daughters.
+Fayval Williams is married to businessman Leo Williams with whom she has two daughters.